 The Business Administration major balances theoretical instruction with practical, hands-on experiences.
 Warner Pacific Business graduates have gone on to careers in accounting, marketing and management, as well as various graduate programs.

-Requirements for the major: 34 credits: 28 credits in residence, 34 credits upper division

-All courses are three credits and five weeks in length unless noted otherwise.
+14 COURSES / 43 SEMESTER CREDITS Degree Residency: 43 semester credits Requirements for the major: 34 credits: 28 credits in residence, 34 credits upper division All courses are three credits and five weeks in length unless noted otherwise.